rjurgelevicius/jenkins/README.md

-# Custom nginx docker image
+# Custom jenkins docker image
-This is a custom docker image based on the latest official nginx alpine image.
-Image contains changed UID and GID for nginx user and group to match UID and GID of www-data user and group on php-fpm official image.
-These changes lets you share volumes data between nginx and php-fpm containers without possible permission issues.
+This is a custom docker image based on the latest official jenkins lts image.
+Image contains added group "docker" and user "jenkins" was added to this group to solve docker access permission issues when running jenkins container on docker host.
 ## Usage
 Pull the image from docker hub:
 ```
-docker pull hitmanx/nginx-alpine
+docker pull hitmanx/jenkins
 ```